guyabel/wcde-shiny/md/prof_blurb.md

-Download profile pages of each continent and 171 countries from the appendix of <a href="http://ukcatalogue.oup.com/product/9780198703167.do" target="_blank">Lutz, Butz, and K.C.
-(2014)</a>.
+Download profile pages of each continent and 201 countries from the appendix of  <a href="https://ec.europa.eu/jrc/en/publication/demographic-and-human-capital-scenarios-21st-century-2018-assessment-201-countries">Lutz, Goujon, KC, Stonawski, and Stilianakis (Eds.)
+(2018)</a>.